Courses and Requirements

 Survey of Physics I.

-The first semester of a year-long sequence (100-105) for pre-med students and other scientists who require a year of physics.
+The first semester of a year-long sequence (100-205) for pre-med students and other scientists who require a year of physics.
 Topics include mechanics, fluids and thermodynamics.
 Emphasis on applications of physics in medicine and in other sciences.
 Three hours of lecture and three hours of laboratory.
 First year students need instructors signature to enroll.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, knowledge of algebra and trigonometry.
-G Jones.
+K Brown.

 Survey of Physics II.

 The second semester of a year-long sequence (100-105) for pre-med students and other scientists who require a year of physics.
-Topics include electricity and magnetism, optics, atomic physics and nuclear physics.
+Topics include electricity, fluids, waves, optics, atomic physics and nuclear physics.
 Emphasis on applications of physics in medicine and in other sciences.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, 100 or 190.
+Prerequisite, 100, 200 or 190.
 Three hours of class and three hours of laboratory.
 Knowledge of algebra and trigonometry required.
-The Department.
+B Moser.

 How Things Work.